ManoManoTech/firefighter-incident/docs/Contributing/0001-setup-environment.md

 pdm runserver
 ```

+> This PDM command uses the [`runserver`](https://docs.djangoproject.com/en/4.2/ref/django-admin/#runserver) command of Django.

 You can login at http://127.0.0.1:8000/admin/ with the superuser you created.

+!!! warning
-> If you run the server at this stage, you can expect some warnings/errors.
+    If you run the server at this stage, you can expect some warnings/errors.